CianHub/burger-builder-app-react-hooks/README.md

 The live project was deployed with Firebase hosting and can be found at: https://react-project-490d2.firebaseapp.com/

 ### Installation
-The project can be instll by cloning the repo, NPM install the package.json file, creating a .env file to the root and adding an environmental variable called REACT_API_KEY containing your Firebase API key.
+The project can be instll by cloning the repository, running NPM install on the package.json file, creating a .env file to the root and adding an environmental variable called REACT_API_KEY containing your Firebase API key.